Basic DCP Job Tutorial (Node.js)

 Advanced topics such as using alternate payment accounts, customizing slice payment offers, and remote datasets will be covered in the next tutorial.

-Result Post-Processingο
+Result Post-Processing

-let RESULTS = Array.from(results).join('');
+let RESULTS = results.map((r) => r.upper).join('');

 console.log(RESULTS);

-This produces the fully reconstructed uppercase string.
+This produces the fully reconstructed uppercase string, followed by each letter’s vowel/consonant/punctuation classification.

 Ensure you have installed dependencies and have your API keys in ~/.dcp.